rehanzfr/rehanzfr.github.io/README.md

 ### Publish

-When you host your personal website's code on GitHub, you get the support of free hosting through GitHub Pages.
+W1hen you host your personal website's code on GitHub, you get the support of free hosting through GitHub Pages.

 **The fastest approach** is to rename your repository `username.github.io`, where `username` is your GitHub username (or organization name).
 Then, the next time you push any changes to your repository's `master` branch, they'll be accessible on the web at your `username.github.io` address.